alexfigliolia/metrics/README.md

 A frontend performance library for composing metrics from real user experiences.

 ## Background
 In every heavily trafficked frontend application exists a means for monitoring user experience and customer success.
-However, the definitions of a quality UX and customer success can vary heavily from feature to feature, user to user, and application to application.
 This library is designed to allow developers to compose metrics based on the behaviors their of end users and the performance they experience.

 ## Getting Started
 ```bash